RobotSail/devconf22-ipfs-demo/README.md

 <h3>Content reproviding</h3>

+This demo showcases bitswap's impact in providing content back to the network as it downloads.

+> This demo takes a bit of trial and error before the other node appears as a provider.

 1. Upload a piece of content `x` to IPFS from `ipfs-node-1`.
 1. Have another `ipfs-node-2` download `x`.
 1. Shut the `ipfs-node-1` EC2 instance down.